-- Assessment of the appropriateness of the standard formula with respect to DKV Belgium's risk profile; - Assessment of the risks not covered in the standard formula, including the sustainability risk; - Assessment of the actual capital adequacy in a one-year horizon and over the business planning time horizon; - Projections of the business (including business plans for a minimum of two years and projections of the economic balance sheet) are used to feed into the ORSA in order to enable the undertaking to form an opinion on its overall solvency needs and own funds.
+- Assessment of the appropriateness of the standard formula with respect to DKV Belgium's risk profile. - Assessment of the risks not covered in the standard formula, including the sustainability risk. - Assessment of the actual capital adequacy in a one-year horizon and over the business planning time horizon. - Assessment of the risk appetite of DKV Belgium, including a quantitative assessment of the required target Solvency II capitalization ratio and the thresholds for capital management actions required for regulatory compliance. - Projections of the business (including business plans for a minimum of two years and projections of the economic balance sheet) are used to feed into the ORSA in order to enable the undertaking to form an opinion on its overall solvency needs and own funds.
 In order to account for uncertainties in the planning premises the results for the base case scenario are challenged at least with respect to the main assumptions concerning business profitability and the most relevant capital market factors (e.g. by performing a sensitivity analysis).
-The outcome of this challenge of the main assumptions underlying the business planning is documented in the ORSA report; - Stress testing: several stress tests (sensitivity analysis, stress test scenario and reverse stress tests) are performed to gain more information on risks and their drivers and to derive potential risk mitigating effects.
+The outcome of this challenge of the main assumptions underlying the business planning is documented in the ORSA report. - Stress testing: several stress tests (sensitivity analysis, stress test scenario and reverse stress tests) are performed to gain more information on risks and their drivers and to derive potential risk mitigating effects.